 It should be noted that NFIP claims are not a direct or completely accurate proxy for flood risk in a community.
 The data does not include flood damages to structures that had no flood insurance.
 Also, in some cases, structures or contents may have been underinsured.
 The NFIP claims data also does not include any damages to public facilities, which may be insured via other means (such as self-insurance or non-FEMA policies); such damages may also be addressed through other federal programs such as FEMA's Public Assistance Program.
-Figure 13-3 shows all NFIP claims in Scotch Plains between 1977 and 2014.

 FEMA requires a discussion of NFIP Repetitive Loss and Severe Repetitive flood loss statistics in hazard mitigation plans.
 The NFIP defines repetitive loss (RL) properties as those that have received at least two NFIP insurance payments of more than \$1,000 each in any rolling ten-year period.
-As of February 2014, Union County had 729 such properties based on a query of the FEMA BureauNet NFIP interface.
+As of February 2014, Union County had 707 such properties based on a query of the FEMA BureauNet NFIP interface.
 Of this total, 18 repetitive loss properties were located within Scotch Plains; this comprises less than one percent of the County total.
-Table 13-5 provides a comparison of the residential repetitive loss claims for Union County and Scotch Plains.
+Table 15-5 provides a comparison of the residential repetitive loss claims for Union County and Scotch Plains.
 The repetitive loss areas include: Farley Ave, Saint Ann St., Myrtle Ave,